-instrumental information.
+Caplin and Leahy (2004) study testing decisions under anticipatory utility yet in the absence of instrumental information.
 Kőszegi (2003, 2006) blend anticipatory utility with costs of suboptimal decisions.
 Kőszegi (2003) focuses on patients' preferences with regard to perfectly revelatory tests.
-Kőszegi (2006) studies the exchange of information between doctor and patient in a cheaptalk game in which the doctor is severely limited in his power to commit to truthfulness.
+Kőszegi (2006) studies the exchange of information between doctor and patient in a cheap-talk game in which the doctor is severely limited in the doctor's power to commit to truthfulness.
 The patient has to choose between taking a therapy or not.
-For the doctor, as he cares about the patient's well-being, this creates an incentive to downplay the severity of the patient's illness (as long as the patient still takes the therapy).
-Yet the patient understands this and therefore the doctor can only credibly release rough signals about the health status of the patient.
-In a sense complementary to this analysis, we focus on the case where commitment is possible as, e.g., in genetic testing, as hard information can be generated in this case and the doctor does not receive more information than the patient himself.
+For the doctor, as the doctor cares about the patient's well-being, this creates an incentive to downplay the severity of the patient's illness (as long as the patient still takes the therapy).
+Yet the patient understands this, and therefore, the doctor can only credibly release rough signals about the health status of the patient.
+10 In a sense complementary to this analysis, we focus on the case in which commitment is possible as, for example, in genetic testing, hard information can be generated in this case and the doctor does not receive more information than the patient.
 See also the discussion at the end of Section 2.
-Finally, in an empirical study, Oster, Dorsey and Shoulson (2013) show that anticipatory utility can well explain observed decisions for and against taking the perfectly revelatory test for Huntington's disease.
+Finally, in an empirical study, Oster et al. (2013) show that anticipatory utility can well explain observed decisions for and against taking the perfectly revelatory test for Huntington's disease.

-To our knowledge, Caplin and Eliaz (2003) is the only other paper which considers optimal test design under anticipatory utility.
+To our knowledge, Caplin and Eliaz (2003) is the only other paper that considers optimal test design under anticipatory utility.
 The authors focus on tests for HIV.
 They suggest partially revelatory certificates as a way to motivate agents with anticipatory utility to get tested at all.
-Caplin and Eliaz identify a testing procedure that yields an "infection-free" equilibrium such that HIV is no longer transmitted to healthy people.
+Caplin and Eliaz (2003) identify a testing procedure that yields an "infection-free" equilibrium such that HIV is no longer transmitted to healthy people.
 The test is thus designed with a different intent, namely protecting healthy people.
-The well-being of an individual patient is a potential constraint that does not allow the test-designer to implement the first best solution which would be a perfectly revelatory test.
-Thus there is a conflict of interest between test-designer and potentially infected patients.
-This is different from our analysis, where doctor's and patient's interests are perfectly aligned.
+The well-being of an individual patient is a potential constraint that does not allow the test designer to implement the first best solution, which would be a perfectly revelatory test.
+Thus, there is a conflict of interest between test designer and potentially infected patients.
+This is different from our analysis, in which the doctor's and patient's interests are perfectly aligned.
 The goal is to identify the optimal test according to an individual patient's needs.

-Eliaz and Spiegler (2006) argue that models of anticipatory utility cannot capture the following stylized fact: Patients with a high prior expectation of being healthy are more information-seeking than patients with a low prior.
+Eliaz and Spiegler (2006) argue that models of anticipatory utility cannot capture the following stylized fact: patients with a high prior expectation of being healthy are more information-seeking than patients with a low prior.
 As we demonstrate in Sections 4 and 5, their "impossibility result" does not apply if tests including a coarse signal turn out optimal.
-We find that the optimal test is often non-revealing for small priors, yet partially revealing for large priors.
+We find that the optimal test is often nonrevealing for small priors yet partially revealing for large priors.
 We discuss the relation to Eliaz and Spiegler (2006) in detail at the end of Section 4.